microsoftgraph/microsoft-graph-docs-contrib/concepts/delta_query_messages.md

 The response contains a `deltaLink`.
 This indicates that all changes in the remote mail folder are now synchronized.
 One message was deleted and the other message was changed.

 >**Note:** The Microsoft Graph API v1.0 does not support all of the message properties that a user can change using Microsoft Outlook.
-In this example, a message's followup status is not supported in the API.
+In this example, a message's follow up status is not supported in the API.
 However, the changed message still appears in the response to a synchronization request.